SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 With this integration, you'll be able to:

-- **Authenticate with GitLab** - (starting in Community Edition) Sign in to SonarQube with your GitLab credentials.
+- **Authenticate with GitLab** - Sign in to SonarQube with your GitLab credentials.
-- **Import your GitLab projects** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) Import your GitLab Projects into SonarQube to easily set up SonarQube projects.
+- **Import your GitLab projects** - Import your GitLab Projects into SonarQube to easily set up SonarQube projects.
 - **Analyze projects with GitLab CI/CD** - Integrate analysis into your build pipeline.
-SonarScanners running in GitLab CI/CD jobs can automatically detect branches or merge requests being built so you don't need to specifically pass them as parameters to the scanner (branch and pull request analysis is available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)).
+Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), SonarScanners running in GitLab CI/CD jobs can automatically detect branches or merge requests being built so you don't need to specifically pass them as parameters to the scanner.
 - **Add merge request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in GitLab so you know if it's safe to merge your changes.

 ## Prerequisites
-- Integration with GitLab Self-Managed requires at least GitLab Self-Managed version 11.7.
+Integration with GitLab Self-Managed requires at least GitLab Self-Managed version 11.7.

 ## Authenticating with GitLab
 You can delegate authentication to GitLab using a dedicated GitLab OAuth application.